odrevet/edict_database/data/README.md

 ## sql

-contains the sql with insert statments generated from JMDict and kanjidict2.xml files
+contains the sql with insert statements generated from JMDict and kanjidict2.xml files

-This directory is empty by default, generated sql files are shipped separatly with each release
+This directory is empty by default, generated sql files are shipped separately with each release

 ## db